Alfresco/tutorials/docs/contract-management/smart-folders.md

 ## Summary

-With Smart Folders you are now able to navigate your much quicker.
+With Smart Folders you are now able to navigate your site much quicker.
 If you want to expand on the already existing structure or learn more you should check out these links:

 - [Video Tutorials](https://docs.alfresco.com/5.1/topics/smart-video-tutorials.html)